Skip to content

 FRANZCP Written Exam (RANZCP) 2026 Study Guide: What You Actually Need to Know

 This is a working guide for psychiatry trainees sitting the FRANZCP Written Examination in the next twelve months.
 It covers format, the MEQ approach, formulation expectations, the topics that actually appear, realistic timelines, and the failure modes that catch competent candidates.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked us to build for them.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked us to build for them.
 The FRANZCP Written Exam (RANZCP) curriculum on PRIMEX is maintained against the college's published syllabus, with topic mapping reviewed for accuracy.

 What the Written Examination actually is